tchapi/ansible-playbooks/README.md

   - #### php

-    Installs `php7.4` FPM and command line interface with a few standard modules.
+    Installs `php7.4` FPM and command line interface with a few standard modules, a sensible configuration file for cli and FPM, and the `composer` package manager.

   - #### mlmmj